-Triphala is one of the most versatile, important and potent rejuvenative formulations (rasayanas) in Ayurvedic medicine.
-It is a tridoshic rasyana which means it has a balancing and rejuvenating effect on the three constitutional elements of Vata, Pitta and Kapha.
+Triphala is one of the most versatile, important, and potent rejuvenating formulations (rasayanas) in Ayurvedic medicine.
+It is a tridoshic rasyana which means it has a balancing and rejuvenating effect on the three constitutional elements of Vata, Pitta, and Kapha.
 This powerhouse remedy could be the answer to many health needs.
 In this article, we’ll discuss different ways to use Triphala for numerous health benefits.
 Keep reading to learn over 35 Triphala uses.

 According to the Ayurvedic Formulary of India, as the name suggests, Triphala is composed of three Phala or fruits called Amalaki, Amla or Indian Gooseberry (Emblica officinalis), Haritaki or Chebulic Myrobalan (Terminalia chebula) and Bibhitaki or Belleric Myrobalan (Terminalia bellirica) in equal proportions or a 1:1:1 ratio by weight.